How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Additional Details on LLM Watermarking

 \subsection{Details on Radioactivity}

 \paragraph{\textbf{The Radioactivity Test Protocol.}}

 To formally test for watermarked dataset radioactivity, we detail the methodology from~\citet{sander2024watermarking,sander2025detecting} for the Green-list/Red-list scheme.
-The core idea is to repurpose the standard watermark detection test (normally applied to observed text token) and instead apply it to the \textit{predicted} tokens of the suspect model.
-This allows to determine whether the model is familiar with the watermark, thereby providing evidence of exposure during training.
+The core idea is to repurpose the standard watermark detection test (normally applied to observed text tokens) and instead apply it to the \textit{predicted} tokens of the suspect model.
+This allows us to determine whether the model is familiar with the watermark, thereby providing evidence that the model was exposed to the watermark during training.

 \paragraph{\textbf{Teacher Forcing Setup.}}